HSouch/HelpfulSnippets/README.md

 It will save as an output table (the name can be customized by the user).
 Each row contains the filename, and 4 points to reconstruct a coverage map.

+## Cutout Viewer
+This is a simple tool to generate a visualization of results from a set of cutouts.
+Will work seamlessly with the output of [Cutout Creator](https://github.com/HSouch/CutoutCreator).
+Users can specify the colormap to display images with (which must be [MatPlotLib friendly](https://matplotlib.org/3.1.0/gallery/color/colormap_reference.html)), and the DPI to adjust output image quality.

+`python CutoutViewer.py input_filename.fits output_filename --cmap STRING --dpi INT`

 ## Command Line Args Template
 This script serves as a template for getting some software running that needs to take in command line arguments from the user.
 It includes a few examples to get you on your way.
 To test that things are working, you can run the following: